Cutting down capital gains tax on real estate sales

 Another consideration for real estate investors who have real estate they want to pass along to the next generation is the potential of an estate freeze.
-There are ways to lock in a parent’s deferred capital gains and have future growth accrue to children, but depending on how the freeze is implemented, it may result in some tax today to save tax tomorrow.
+There are ways to lock in a parent’s deferred capital gains and have future growth accrue to children.

 Capital gains tax is payable eventually, Dennis, even if you don’t sell, as you are deemed to sell all your capital assets, including real estate, on your death.
 Death and taxes, as they say.
 So, eventually, your capital gain will be triggered, one way or the other.